mvanevery/JSautomation_framework/manual/installation.md

 - (Mac Only) Before installing any other program install Xcode.
-This can be done through the App Store simply by search for Xcode.
+This can be done through the App Store simply by searching for Xcode.
 - (Mac Only) Once Xcode is installed, install the Xcode command line tools this can be done from the terminal using: